 Key consultants and management of the Company are entitled to an annual incentive bonus based on the performance of the Company's investment portfolio.
 The bonus pool will be equivalent to 20% of the net realized capital gains plus interest and dividends over a hurdle rate of 8% per annum.
 For the purposes of the annual incentive bonus pool calculation, opening net asset value will be used as the base for the hurdle rate and will include any equity and debt capital raised on a pro-rated basis over the period in which the calculation is being made.
-As at December 31, 2018, \$2,585,394 was accrued for the 2018 annual incentive plan (December 31, 2017 - \$nil).
+For the three months ended March 31, 2019, \$nil was accrued for the 2019 annual incentive plan (three months March 31, 2018 - \$nil).
+At March 31, 2019, \$2,585,394 remained outstanding from the prior year (December 31, 2018 - \$2,585,394).